|

 Electricity reached the tower in the 1930s, which allowed the station to be automated in 1970 and its final Coast Guard keeper, Otho O. Brown, to retire.
 Following automation, the Coast Guard Auxiliary was responsible for the lighthouse and held CPR and boating safety classes at the station.

 Under the National Historic Lighthouse Preservation Act of 2000, Amelia Island Lighthouse was declared surplus and offered to Fernandina Beach.
 In a ceremony held on March 28, 2001, the lighthouse was officially handed over to the city.
 In 2002, the city received a $350,000 grant from the Florida Division of Historical Resources, enabling Worth Contracting, Inc. to complete restoration work on the tower in 2004.
 During the project, the iron walkway around the lantern room was replaced along with at least one of the supporting brackets.
-At the time of my visit, the replaced pieces were being stored in the oil house, which has since be restored.
+At the time of my visit, the replaced pieces were being stored in the oil house, which has since been restored.

 As the property is bordered by private homes, providing public access to the lighthouse is problematic.
 After weighing various options, the town decided to offer two “fee-based” public tours each month, wherein the participants will be bused to the site.
 The Coast Guard Auxiliary still maintains the lighthouse, which is the oldest standing lighthouse in Florida.